apptainer/singularity-userdocs/singularity_and_docker.rst

 creates a Singularity container in SIF by bootstrapping from the public ``godlovedc/lolcow`` image from the Docker Hub.

-In the above definition file, ``docker`` is one of numerous, possible bootstrap agents; again, the section dedicated to definition files provides additional context.
+In the above definition file, ``docker`` is one of numerous, possible bootstrap agents; this, and other bootstrap agents receive attention :ref:`in the appendix <build-docker-module>`.

 Through the means for authentication described above, definition files permit use of private images hosted via the Docker Hub.
 For example, if the file ``mylolcow.def`` has contents